Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 Can the mini facelift be used as a revision?

-In selected cases of mild aging after a well-executed primary facelift, a mini facelift may be sufficient.
+In selected cases of mild ageing after a well-executed primary facelift, a mini facelift may be sufficient.
 However, in most revision cases — especially when there is dissatisfaction with the previous result — the complete facelift with deep plane technique offers far superior and longer-lasting results.

 Is fat grafting necessary in secondary facelift?

 It is not mandatory, but it is highly recommended.
-Facial volume loss is an important component of aging, and revision patients often present more pronounced atrophy.
+Facial volume loss is an important component of ageing, and revision patients often present more pronounced atrophy.
 The fat grafting not only replenishes lost volume but also promotes skin regeneration through adipose stem cells.

 How much does a secondary facelift cost?